Adidas Edge Lux Review Facts

-The shoes gets good reviews as an everyday shoe and has adequate cushioning for long periods of standing or just being on one’s feet.
-Nurses
+The shoes get good reviews as an everyday shoe and have adequate cushioning for long periods of standing or just being on one’s feet.
+Nurses praised the shoes

-and other healthcare professionals praised the shoe for it’s comfort.
+for their comfort.
 They are available in white.

 The style is a bit unique.
 Although billed as a running shoe, it is more of a fashion